joshua-cheng2210/CSCI4131-FinalProj-TodoList/README.md

 # Todo functionalities
-- have filter feature (ex: by task, date)
 - maybe not use checklist (assignment say use flexbox)
 - call /logout when loging out
 - account